HondamunigePrasannaSilva/DLA/Lab2/readme.md

-# Laboratory on Large Language Models
+# Laboratory 2: Large Language Models

 This laboratory is about working with Large Language Models (e.g. GPT and BERT) to do various useful things.